mvdwetering/AuctionHouseMountPreview/readme.txt

 AuctionHouse Mount Preview
 --------------------------

+NOTE: The functionality of this addon is now available in the normal game client, therefore this addon is deprecated

 This addon allows you to preview a mount in the AH window.
 Just CTRL+click a mount and it will show up in the dressing room window.